top of page

 In Kindergarten, students will learn the phonetic sounds of the alphabet, the difference between vowels and consonants, upper and lower case letters.
 They will also learn how to read!
 As far as math skills, they will learn to count to 100 by 1's, 2's, 5's, and 10's and some basic addition and subtraction.
 They will also be able to count money and learn some details about currency.
 Scripture memorization is important at all of our grade levels, including Kindergarten!
 We feel that public speaking and presentations are an important skill to possess, and we start with this grade level.
 For History, they will learn how to read maps, learn about different countries and cultures, and learn about the original 13 Colonies.
 Their science covers different animals, weather, constellations, planets, basic human anatomy, and healthy eating.
 On top of all this, we feel it is vital for our Kindergarteners to learn respectable manners.

 1st Grade continues to build on the foundations laid in Kindergarten.
-However, 1st Grade will add Spelling, Literature, and Cursive to the base curriculum of Arithmetic, Copybook, Reading, and Phonics.
-Spelling begins to teach phonetic rules and builds on the concepts of vowel teams, consonant blends/teams, short and long vowels, and symbols.
+However, 1st Grade will add Spelling, and Literature to the base curriculum of Arithmetic Copybook, Reading, and Phonics.
+Spelling begins to teach phonetic rules and builds on the concepts of vowel team, consonant blends/ teams, short and long vowels, and symbols.
 Students learn the strategy of breaking down words through phonetic awareness to be able to spell and to read.
 Literature is an exciting introduction as the children begin to explore independent reading while learning new vocabulary and breaking those words down into syllables, learning more about comprehension and the meaning of the story, as well as becoming stronger readers - learning to read both silently and out loud with expression.
-Cursive writing is introduced in this grade level.
 1st Grade is a time for growth, maturity, and taking responsibility for the outcome of their work.
-2nd Grade continues to build on many of the skills developed in 1st Grade.
-Spelling takes on a bigger role as word lists are increased, new phonetic rules are taught, and students are reading and writing their words in cursive.
-Arithmetic moves into new concepts such as reading problems, column addition, subtraction, fractions, counting money, math terminology, and more.
-Literature expands with students gaining more experience with vocabulary and comprehension and spending time in class working through discussion questions that take children beyond the storyline and into an understanding of the meaning within the story.
-Finally, their penmanship expectation is increased to a greater skill and precision.

 This year, in Christian Studies, the 7th and 8th graders are starting out by studying the Gospel according to John and then the Psalms with Mrs. Lee.
 They are taking 2nd and 3rd Form Latin with Mr. Allen.
 In Literature, they are reading some incredible books: Elizabeth George Spear's The Bronze Bow, L. M. Montgomery's Anne of Green Gables, Olivia Coolidge's The Trojan War, and J. R. R. Tolkien's The Hobbit.
 Their Mathematics class this year is Pre-Algebra.
 These students will be expanding their writing skills this year, using curriculum from the Institute of Excellence in Writing (IEW).
 For History, they are studying the Ancient World, which focuses on ancient civilizations such as the Israelites and Egyptians, and then they will focus on the Ancient Greeks.